Random lattice triangulations: Structure and algorithms: Upper bounds on the mixing time for

-where $\midpoints$ is the set of midpoints of non-constraint edges. \end{lemma} \begin{proof} Let $x$ be the midpoint so that $\si_x$ and $\t_x$ differ.
-Assume without loss of generality that $|\si_x|\geq |\t_x|$.
+\begin{pf} Let $x$ be the midpoint so that $\si_x$ and $\t_x$ differ.
+Assume without loss of generality that $|\si_x|\geq|\t_x|$.
 Since $\si$ differs from~$\t$ by one flip at $x$, the edges $\si_x$ and $\t_x$ must be the two diagonals of the minimal parallelogram of~$\si_x$.
-The coupling is such that the random midpoint $Y\in \L$ chosen is the same for both triangulations.
-Thus, if $Y=x$ then $\si'_x=\tau'_x$ and $\Delta(\si',\t')=0$ with probability one.
+The coupling is such that the random midpoint $Y\in\L$ chosen is the same for both triangulations.
+Thus if $Y=x$ then $\si'_x=\tau '_x$ and $\Delta(\si',\t')=0$ with probability one.
 If instead $Y\neq x$, which happens with probability $(1-1/|\L|)$, then $\Delta(\sigma',\tau')=\Delta(\sigma,\tau)$ unless $Y$ is one of the edges of the minimal parallelogram of~$\sigma_x$ (since only these edges share a triangle with the differing edge at~$x$); so it remains only to bound the expected change in distance induced by flips at the edges of the minimal parallelogram.